How-To

 This is particularly useful for finding a specific section in a long conversation — a piece of code, a particular recommendation, or a specific term the bot used.

-Cross-platform coverage: LLMnesia also indexes ChatGPT, Claude, Gemini, Perplexity, and other platforms.
-If you use Poe alongside direct access to other AI tools, a single search covers your entire history.
+Cross-platform coverage: LLMnesia does index ChatGPT, Claude, Gemini, Perplexity, and other supported platforms.
+If you use Poe alongside direct access to those tools, LLMnesia can cover the direct-platform part of your AI history, separate from Poe's archive.

 Why Poe history is particularly tricky to retrieve